bheki-maenetja/rock-paper-scissors/readme.md

 - NPM

 ## Overview
 Rock, Paper, Scissors is a web game based on the popular hand game Rock, Paper, Scissors, Lizard, Spock.
 The player chooses their 'hand': rock, paper, scissors, lizard or spock.
-The computer then randomly chooses one the five options and the winner is decided according to the following rules:
+The computer then randomly chooses one of the five options and the winner is decided according to the following rules:
 [![Sheldon explains rock, paper, scissors, lizard, spock](http://img.youtube.com/vi/pIpmITBocfM/0.jpg)](http://www.youtube.com/watch?v=pIpmITBocfM "")

 ## Development